 I only knew the first CD, 「8CM EP」, was venue only because I looked a little bit more into the Wikipedia page.
 This type of information can be important when trying to gauge the difficulty you might face in trying to find the CD.
 One last thing that got cut off on the above image is that in total there were only 1000 total units of 「8CM EP」 made.
 This will of course make it a bit more difficult to find when added to the fact that it was venue only.
 I only found out that 「8CM EP」 was limited to 1000 units through the groups Twitter account while doing deep research on the release.
 That type of research is usually not needed but can be helpful.

-Now we know that they have put out 4 releases, a couple of them in a few versions.
+Now we know that they have put out 4 releases, a couple of them in a few variants.
 Now is decision time.
 Do you want to be a completionist collector or is a single version of a recording enough.
-Lucky for us the 「8CM EP」 and 「Sealing EP」 versions are only different in appearance (in some cases the recorded tracks can be different on different versions).
+Lucky for us the 「8CM EP」 and 「Sealing EP」 releases are only different in appearance (in some cases the recorded tracks can be different on different versions).
 After you have made your choice you can start buying up what you don’t already own.
 Buying is covered in a different section of this guide.

 In the next section we will look at the differences in CDs.
 They do tend to come in many sizes of packaging and we will also look at the whole different versions mess that Japan loves so much.
 We will also cover some other technical things that might aid you in figuring out why a CD that is only a year old is so dang hard to find.